HFA Audio Setup History 12 – Breaking down the walls – March 2014

 OK there’s no way back now…

-Several times I had almost sawn through the electricity conduits, but until the very last one I succeeded in preventing this.
+Several times I had almost sawn through the electrical conduits, but until the very last one, I succeeded in preventing this.

 Oh joy, there’s also the heating radiator to remove…